-A Court has jurisdiction over the divorce proceeding as long as one of the spouses has lived in the county for at least 3 months prior to the commencement of the action.
-You can read the statute here.
+A Court has jurisdiction over the divorce proceeding as long as one of the spouses has lived in the county for at least three months prior to the commencement of the action.
 That means that even if you have never lived in Utah before, but you and your spouse separated and you have been a resident of Utah for at least three months, the court is probably going to have jurisdiction over your spouse.

 In cases where one spouse lives outside of Utah, different procedures must be followed.
 It is important that you find an attorney who understands these procedures whether your spouse lives in another state, or outside of the county.